 There are several ways to get to Stonehenge from London.
-For independent travellers there is a direct train to Salisbury from London Waterloo station.
-From here there is a bus to Stonehenge, and some tickets also includes stops at Salisbury Cathedral and Old Sarum.
-There are also several tours of Stonehenge from London which can work out as a cheaper way of getting to the site than using public transportation.
+For independent travelers, the best way to get to Stonehenge is to take a train and then a bus.
+A more convenient option is to take a tours of Stonehenge from London which can work out as a cheaper way of getting to the site than using public transportation.
 Some of the tours also go to nearby attractions like Windsor Castle, Bath and Oxford.

 Read on for more information…

 There is an express direct shuttle bus service that runs daily to Stonehenge from Central London.
 The bus operates with morning and afternoon departures and is a cheap, hassle-free way of getting to Stonehenge from London.
 Starting from just £39 per person, the price includes entrance fees to the site and an excellent audio guide.